 I have to say that this traditional dessert is not for everybody as it has a specific texture and it’s something between a cake and a pancake, also it has slightly eggy taste to it, specially when it’s warm.
 Some recipes ask for up to 6 eggs but I used the one with only 3 large eggs.
 Also I find the taste of cherries compliments the rich batter flavor so it works well together.
 I also did something that probably all French chefs of the world would scream at me in rage!
 I replaced the regular milk with creamy home made almond milk!!
 I know, I know, but in this way I could also eat it and I find that replacing milk with almond milk works every time (at least in my experience!).
 I used the recipe from Jamie Oliver magazine by Kate McCullough but adapted it slighlty.
 You can find the original recipe here.

 Let me know if you try it and if you liked it!
-Both me and my husband liked it a lot but he asked for a bit more of powdered sugar as clafoutis itself is only slightly sweet.
-Also we both agreed that it tasted even better cold from the fridge but that’s us, maybe you prefer it warm…
+You might want to add a bit more of powdered sugar as clafoutis itself is only slightly sweet.
+Also for me personally it tasted even better cold from the fridge but that’s me, maybe you prefer it warm…

 - 60 g flour (1/2 cup), half white, half whole wheat